 - Economics, Finance, & Analytics

-Backpricing is a pricing method used for standardized forward contract in which prices for the commodity to be delivered at a future date is set at a later date.
+Backpricing is a pricing method used for standardized forward contracts in which prices for the commodity to be delivered at a future date is set at a later date.
 That is, the seller and the buyer agree to follow through a future contract without fixing the price for the commodity to be delivered.
 Backpricing is a pricing method in which an agreement to buy or sell a commodity in a future contract is made without fixing a price for the commodity.
 The price would however be fixed at a later date.

 In a backpricing agreement, the price of a commodity in a future contract is fixed by a purchaser after taking the position.
 Usually, the price index or average price fund in the futures market for that period is used in fixing a backprice.
 Purchasers use the backpricing method in order to get a fair market value or price for the commodity they are purchasing in the futures market.
 The nearer the transaction date, the closer they are to getting a fair market price which is then used in setting the price of the commodity.
 Different futures contracts exist, so also is how they are traded.
 Many factors can affect the price of a commodity in the futures market, such as the supply and demand for a commodity in the futures market.
 An analysis of these market events determine prices set for commodities in the market.

 Example of Backpricing